Security settings

 Signed uploading is a recommended practice if you want to control who can upload files to your application.
 To enable signed uploads, generate a signature and an expiration date as a timestamp on your backend.

-To prepare a function that returns the necessary data, follow the instructions provided in the signed uploads guide.
+To prepare a function that returns the necessary data, follow the instructions provided in the signed uploads docs.

 <lr-file-uploader-regular